• Skip to primary navigation

 Instructions

-• Drain cashews and discard soaking water.
-Add all ingredients to a High-Speed Blender.
+• Add cashews and remaining ingredients to a high-powered blender.
 Blend on high until smooth (the sauce will be thin).

 • Pour cheese into a medium pot over medium heat.
 Cook until the cheese thickens up.
 It should take about 4-6 minutes.
 Stir often so it doesn’t stick or burn.
 Taste for seasoning and add more if needed.
 For a thinner consistency, add a few splashes of broth and combine.
 Remove from heat and serve.